RediSearch/RSCoordinator/README.md

 This is a **Proof of Concept** of a library, that allows redis modules to communicate with nodes in a cluster in an asynchronous way.

-It allows the same command to be fanned-out to all the nodes, or send a list of commands, each to its relevant shard or node.
+It allows the same command to be fanned-out to all the nodes; or sending a list of commands, each to its relevant shard or node.

 It loosely follows a map/reduce pattern, where each command executed is considered a "map" operation, and a "reducer" callback is responsible for merging the results.
-A reducer can reply to the client, or trigger another map/reduce step.
+A reducer can reply to the client, *or trigger another map/reduce step*.

 ## NOTE: